The Werewolf and The Yeti

 Naschy was apparently not particularly happy with The Werewolf and The Yeti, citing the likes of Miguel Iglesias’ direction, and the lack of brooding intensity and tragic malaise that permeated the prior Daninsky films as its major flaws.
 While it apparently fell short of the grand scope Naschy envisioned, The Werewolf and The Yeti is a much sought after rarity amongst fans, and Naschy even received the best actor award at the 1975 Sitges Film Festival for his performance.

-The flaying scene where Melody has the skin stripped from her back is actually pretty graphic, especially when one considers when the film was made.
-The sex scene in the cave is perhaps another reason why the film found its way onto the video nasty list.
+The actually quite graphic scene in which a captive woman is flayed, and the sex scene in the cave, are perhaps reasons why this otherwise fairly tame film found its way onto the video nasty list.
 Aside from the rather graphic two-on-one action, there’s also some just-out-of-camera-shot oral pleasuring that most likely pushed the BBFC right over the edge.
 In comparison with today’s standards these scenes seem quite tame, kitsch even, but at the time such scenes would have proved too provocative for censors.
 Wimps.
 Quite why the film has still never been released in the UK is a mystery though.
 Given that Naschy sadly passed away last year, and the huge cult following he has, the time for a release of his work in remastered form, maybe presented in a box-set, laden with extra-features – including a release of this title – is now.

-This article is dedicated to Jenn over at Cavalcade of Perversions – the biggest Paul Naschy fan I know.
+This review is dedicated to Jenn over at Cavalcade of Perversions – the biggest Paul Naschy fan I know.